bisc/coco-case-studies/README.md

 ### Interactive analysis via notebooks

 The notebook-based analysis allows interactive processing and visualization of the data.
 You would need to install [Wolfram Mathematica](https://www.wolfram.com/mathematica/), version 12.1+.
 You can obtain a [free trial](https://www.wolfram.com/mathematica/trial/) or you may be at an institution with an [academic license](https://www.wolfram.com/mathematica/pricing/colleges-universities/).
 For read-only access, you can download a free [Wolfram Player](https://www.wolfram.com/player/).

+The following notebooks are provided:
+* composition-utils.nb: utility functions to analyze compositions of confidence monitors.
+It contains the functionality analogous to the composition-utils-package.wl package.
+* mountaincar-analysis.nb: a notebook with the analysis and exploration of the data from the mountain car case study.
+* uuv-analysis.nb: a notebook with the analysis and exploration of the data from the underwater vehicle case study.